aserto-dev/aserto-go/README.md

 }
 ```

-Similar to AuthorizerClient, the client interfaces are created from protocol buffer definitions and can be found
+Similar to `AuthorizerClient`, the client interfaces are created from protocol buffer definitions and can be found
 in the "github.com/aserto-dev/go-grpc" package.

 | Client | Package |